dongzgh/dongzgh.github.io/_posts/2021-01-25-bible-study-alpha-program.md

 * Spread the blood on the door posts
 * Eat the flesh of the lamb with unleavened bread
 * Keep the Passover as a memorial day forever

+### 4 Miracles of the Exodus

+* Exodus is a person's life in this world
+* Moses not permitted to go into the promised land
+  * He hit the rock instead of speaking to the rock
+* Rock is Christ